 This is the same mechanism used to brainwash people into religious cults.

-We all have our own financial responsibilities, that is true.
+We all have our own financial responsibilities, and that is true.
 However, perhaps it is time to step back and look at the big picture.
-There are many parallels in the history of humanity between the current situation in the US and other, long gone governments like Rome, The Ottoman Empire, The Weimar Republic and the former USSR.
+There are many parallels in the history of humanity between the current situation in the US and other, long-gone governments like Rome, The Ottoman Empire, The Weimar Republic, and the former USSR.
 It’s time to ask, where are we going and what is going to happen when we get there?

 I don’t know, what do you think (starts about 1:10)?

-It dawned on me, earlier today, that current decline in radio and all traditional media in general, is no coincidence.
-When the radio consolidations took place ten or so years ago, the first thing that was almost always cut or eliminated was the news room.
+It dawned on me, earlier today, that the current decline in radio and all traditional media in general, is no coincidence.
+When the radio consolidations took place ten or so years ago, the first thing that was almost always cut or eliminated was the newsroom.
 Along with that, local programming in general was reduced or replaced with automation.

 This, in turn, leads to a bland, uninformative product that the general public doesn’t really care about.

 Local newspapers have all but disappeared too.
-The remaining ones are owned by one of several large newspaper holding companies like Gannett, Newscorp, Hearst, and Tribune.
-In a similar to radio scenario, local papers were bought up by these companies, news room staffs were cut, quality of content declined, readership declined accordingly.
-Rinse, repeat until the paper is nothing but a shell of it’s former self, filled with mostly used car ads.
+The remaining ones are owned by one of several large newspaper-holding companies like Gannett, Newscorp, Hearst, and Tribune.
+In a similar radio scenario, local papers were bought up by these companies, newsroom staff was cut, the quality of content declined, and readership declined accordingly.
+Rinse, and repeat until the paper is nothing but a shell of its former self, filled with mostly used car ads.